-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PS4, PS5

-Spider-Man is one of the biggest system sellers in Sony’s arsenal.
-The 2018 game, and its follow-up, Miles Morales, is one of the best superhero games ever made.
+Spider-Man is one of the biggest sellers in Sony’s arsenal.
+The 2018 game and its follow-up, Miles Morales, are some of the best superhero games ever made.
 Films included, it’s also one of the best representations of Peter Parker and everyone in his universe.
 The villains in Spider-Man are up there with any of the movie versions.
-The open-world of New York is also incredible.
-It’s detailed, vibrant and a pleasure to swing through.
+The vast open world of New York is detailed, vibrant, and a pleasure to swing through.
 Add in the silky smooth third-person action and this game is a real winner.

 #7 Super Mario Odyssey